dalecars/User-Centric-Frontend-Development-Milestone-Project/README.md

 Social media links were included in the footer this was tested to ensure that a new tab was opened and user directed to the correct page.
 The links also changed background colour when user hoovered over the link this was tested and showed a gradual transition as expected.

+### Deployment
+___
+This site is hosted using GitHub pages, deployed directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

+To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://dalecars.github.io/User-Centric-Frontend-Development-Milestone-Project/